lehtoroni/lmath-issues/README.md

 # lmath-issues
-A repository for tracking issues in the L'Math software.
+This repository was made to track issues in [L'Math](https://lehtodigital.fi/lmath).